Ha-L0/Ha-L0.github.io/_posts/2023-01-13-[H4]-Proving-Grounds-Play-VULNHUB-Funbox-Rookie.md

 > The `zip` files are password protected.
 {: .prompt-danger }

-So, in the next step we use `zip2john` to generate the password hashes of the `zip` files and write them into a file named `hashes.txt`
+In the next step we use `zip2john` to generate the password hashes of the `zip` files and write them into a file named `hashes.txt`
 ```bash
 $ zip2john anna.zip > hashes.txt
 $ zip2john ariel.zip >> hashes.txt